microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/12.customQABot/README.md

 Follow these steps to update [appsettings.json](appsettings.json):
 - In the [Azure Portal][Azure], go to your resource.
 - Under Resource Management, go to `Keys and Endpoint`.
+- Copy and paste the following values into their respective variables in [appsettings.json](appsettings.json):
-- Copy one of the keys as value of `LanguageEndpointKey` and Endpoint as value of `LanguageEndpointHostName` in [appsettings.json](appsettings.json).
+     - One of the keys: `LanguageEndpointKey`
+     - Endpoint: `LanguageEndpointHostName`
 - `ProjectName` is the name of the project created in [Language Studio][LS].

 ## To try this sample